ydb-platform/ydb/BUILD.md

 git clone https://github.com/ydb-platform/ydb.git
 ```

-By default, a 'main' branch is checked out, which contains the latest development update for both YDB Server and CLI.
+By default, the 'main' branch is checked out.
+It contains the latest development update for both YDB Server and CLI.
 This branch may sometimes be broken for short periods of time, so you may prefer to build the latest stable versions of YDB Server and CLI as described below.

 ### Check out the latest stable YDB Server version for build

-To build a latest stable version of a YDB Server, check out the latest stable Server tag from the repository.
+To build the latest stable version of a YDB Server, check out the latest stable Server tag from the repository.
 To do so, visit the https://github.com/ydb-platform/ydb/releases/latest page and use the provided 'tag' value in the `git checkout <tag>` command.

-At the moment of this documentation update, the latest stable release was [YDB Server 23.2.12](https://github.com/ydb-platform/ydb/releases/tag/23.2.12) with a tag '23.2.12', so the command looks like that:
+For example, at the time of writing the latest stable release was [YDB Server 23.2.12](https://github.com/ydb-platform/ydb/releases/tag/23.2.12) with a tag `23.2.12`, so the command looks like that:

 ```bash
 git checkout 23.2.12